 For your own implementation you should create a

 # Building themes in Vue Storefront

-While making themes in Vue Storefront in most cases all you need to take care of is creating your own HTML and CSS markup.
-All required business logic is exposed by core with it's core modules and can be easly injected into any of theme components.
-The mechanism of injecting core business logic into themes is very simple.
-We are using Vue.js mixins to keep upgradable business logic in the core.
+While making themes in Vue Storefront, in most cases, all you need to do is create your own HTML and CSS markup.
+All the required business logic is exposed by the core with its core modules and can be easily injected into any of the theme components.
+The business logic from the core component can be easily injected into any theme component as a Vue.js mixin.

-The easiest way to create your own theme is to create a copy of the default one, change it's name in it's
+The easiest way to create your own theme is to create a copy of the default one, change its name in its

-package.json file, change active theme in
+package.json file, change the active theme in

 config/local.json and run